jeremytregunna/kevo/docs/iterator.md

    - Filter out keys outside the desired range
    - Maintain the underlying iterator's properties otherwise

+### Filtering Iterators

+Filtering iterators apply specific criteria to the underlying data:

+1. **Prefix Iterator**:
+   - Only returns keys that start with a specific prefix
+   - Efficiently filters keys during iteration

+2. **Suffix Iterator**:
+   - Only returns keys that end with a specific suffix
+   - Checks suffix condition during iteration

+3. **Implementation Approach**:
+   - Wrap an existing iterator
+   - Apply filtering logic in the Next() method
+   - Allow combining with other iterator types (e.g., bounded)

 ### Composite Iterators

 Composite iterators combine multiple source iterators into a single view: